-I bought a pair of Zipp Tangente 23C clincher tires to run on these wheels.
+I bought a pair of Zipp Tangente 23C clincher tires to use when testing these Easton EC90 Aero 55s.
 According to the chart, the 21C size of the same model would be a lot faster but I wasn’t sure if I’d ever use a 21C again after evaluating these wheels so budget considerations got the better of me this time.
 (See, I do it too!)
 Once mounted and inflated, the 23Cs measured 24.7mm wide on these 19C rims.
 That’s still over 3mm narrower than the 28.1mm rim width I measured at the brake track.
 So I was doing my small part to improve the aero performance.

 In hindsight, I expect even a 25C size Schwalbe Pro One or Continental Grand Prix 4000S II (the new 5000), models which typically measure around 2mm wider than the size rating once installed and inflated, would have been slightly narrower than the brake track width once installed and inflated.
 But I found the wheels comfortable enough with the 23C tires on to go for the aero benefit.